-BNP Paribas Assurance has been formally committed to an active Corporate Social Responsibility policy since 2006.
+BNP Paribas Assurance (unavailable link) has been formally committed to an active Corporate Social Responsibility policy since 2006.
 The company promotes diversity and places particular priority on fighting against all forms of discrimination and on promoting equal opportunity regardless of origins, age, disabilities or gender.

 In the area of gender equality, BNP Paribas Assurance is reaching beyond initiatives taken within the company itself to provide support for the “Aide et Action” association (an international NGO that promotes development through education), helping educate young girls in disadvantaged countries.